shimaore/tough-rate/test/data.coffee.md

         null

       describe 'Gateways', ->
-        it 'should have progress_timeout from their carrier: gw1', (done) -> ready.then ->
+        it 'should have progress_timeout from their carrier: gw1', ->
+          ready.then ->
             gm.resolve_gateway 'gw1'
           .then (doc) ->
             doc.should.have.length 1
             doc.should.be.an.instanceOf Array
             doc.should.have.property 0
             doc[0].should.have.property 'progress_timeout'
             doc[0].progress_timeout.should.equal dataset.carriers.the_phone_company.progress_timeout
             doc[0].should.have.property 'timezone', 'US/Eastern'
             doc[0].should.have.property 'ratings'
-              done()

-        it 'should have progress_timeout from their carrier: gw2', (done) -> ready.then ->
+        it 'should have progress_timeout from their carrier: gw2', ->
+          ready.then ->
             gm.resolve_gateway 'gw2'
           .then (doc) ->
             doc.should.have.length 1
             doc.should.be.an.instanceOf Array
             doc.should.have.property 0
             doc[0].should.have.property 'gwid', 'gw2'
             doc[0].should.have.property 'progress_timeout'
             doc[0].progress_timeout.should.equal dataset.carriers.the_phone_company.progress_timeout
             doc[0].should.have.property 'timezone', 'US/Central'
-              done()

       describe 'the_phone_company', ->
-        it 'should return its gateways', (done) -> ready.then ->
+        it 'should return its gateways', ->
+          ready.then ->
             gm.resolve_carrier 'the_phone_company'
           .then (info) ->
             expect(info).be.an.instanceOf Array
             info.should.have.length 2
             info.should.have.property 0
             info[0].should.have.property 'gwid', 'gw1'
             info[0].should.have.property 'timezone', 'US/Eastern'
             info.should.have.property 1
             info[1].should.have.property 'gwid', 'gw2'
             info[1].should.have.property 'timezone', 'US/Central'
-              done()

       describe 'The call router', ->
         it 'should NOT route invalid local numbers', ->